Green-Software-Foundation/if/website/docs/04-specification/Computation Pipeline.md

 The aggregation snaps to the new global time series defined by any configured impact duration, so each time bucket is aggregated separately up the graph to the top.

-In the end, **each node in the graph has a time series of impacts** representing the aggregate impacts of itself and its children.
+In the end, **each node in the graph has a time series of outputs** representing the aggregate outputs of itself and its children.

 So not only are we returning a time series for the root node, but also for any child nodes.

 Suppose you want to investigate why one duration has more impact than another.
-In that case, you can dig into its children and discover which of them is contributing most to the total impacts for that particular time bucket.
+In that case, you can dig into its children and discover which of them is contributing most to the total outputs for that particular time bucket.

 ### Functional Units (SCI)
 This also is the phase where we consider the functional units and generate an actual SCI score (carbon per X) instead of just carbon.